 creative and cost-effective marketing and sales, and expense

-Further, E*TRADE's initiatives to reduce balance sheet risk
+Furthermore, E*TRADE's initiatives to reduce balance sheet risk

-improving delinquency trends are impressive.
-Yet, amid
+improving delinquency trends are positive, regulatory issues in the

 E*TRADE currently retains a Zacks #3 Rank, which translates into